IT support and online resources

 More information about software.

-Access online resources away from the University campus
+Access online resources away from the campus

-Many resources are available to use both on site and outside of the University.
+Many resources are available to use both on site and outside of the campus.
 You can access many resources using the Student Remote Desktop.
 The Student Remote Desktop works in exactly the same way as if you were using a computer on campus.

 Help and support